nie-ine/inseri/README.md

-Our signature presentation for you: [https://nie-ine.github.io/inseri/](https://nie-ine.github.io/inseri/) | Mandated by [swissuniversities](https://www.swissuniversities.ch/)
+Our signature presentation for you: [https://nie-ine.github.io/inseri/](https://nie-ine.github.io/inseri/)

 ------